lsgunth/failcov/README.md

      LD_PRELOAD=./libfailinj.so ./program_to_test <args>

-   4. To restart the test from the beginning delete `failinj.db`
+   4. To restart the test from the beginning, delete `failinj.db`

 ## Configuration